gloryomosomwan/scholarly/README.md

 #### `getEventOccurrencesBetweenDays()`

 Similar to `getEventOccurrencesByDay()` but starts its search at midnight of a given day and ends it at the end of another.

+### Setting Recurrences

+The way recurrences are handled is that each event can have a recurrence string.
+Inside `event-form`, that string is represented as a state variable, and any recurrence component that wants to update the string has to create a brand new recurrence rule, and set that rule's string as the new recurrence string for the `Event`.

 ### Boundaries
 (WIP)